 Rosh Hashanah, the Jewish new year, is here!
 This year it falls on the night of Sunday, September 25th through the evening of Tuesday, September 27th.
 The new year is one of the most important days on the Jewish calendar, so Rosh Hashanah is a perfect time to acknowledge your Jewish friends, colleagues and classmates with a holiday greeting.

-(Rosh Hashanah starts Monday night!
+(Did the new year creep up on you?
+No worries!
 Here’s a last minute checklist to help you get ready!)

 There are several different ways to wish someone a happy new year or greet someone on Rosh Hashanah.
 You can simply say “Happy new year,” “Happy holiday” or use one of the following:

 Shana tova is the most common greeting around the High Holidays.
 It directly translates to “Have a good year” in Hebrew and is akin to saying “Happy new year” around December and January.

 L’shana tova is a different (slightly fancier) way of saying shana tova.
 It directly translates to “for a good year” in Hebrew, so it’s can be understood as “wishing you a good year.”

 Shana tovah u’metukah (Have a good and sweet year)

 Shana tovah u’metukah means “have a good and sweet year” in Hebrew.
 You’ll notice that ‘sweetness’ is a theme of the holiday.
 For example, Jews traditionally dip apples in honey on Rosh Hashanah to express the wish for a sweet new year.

 While eating apples and honey, or any assortment of sweet foods on Rosh Hashanah, you might hear Jewish people exclaim: “Shana tovah u’metukah!”